Basics In Statistics Question And Answers

 • Practice by unregistered persons employed by the dentist

-• Dentist signed under his name & authority issuing any certificate which is untrue, misleading or improper
+• Dentist signed under his name and authority issuing any certificate that is untrue, misleading, or improper

 • Dentist advertising whether directly or indirectly for the purpose of obtaining patients or promoting his own professional advantage